 So the acronym STI usually gets people into a sweat.
-Sexually Transmitted infections have been stigmatized for so long, we struggle to talk about them in public, let alone with health care practitioners.
+Sexually Transmitted Infections have been stigmatised for so long, we struggle to talk about them in public, let alone with healthcare practitioners.
 In fact, if you’re sexually active, statistics say you’ve most likely contracted an STI before or will in the future.
 According to the American Sexual Health Association, one in two people will get an STI by the age of 25.
 One, Two, you’re it!
-But this shouldn’t get your knickers in a knot!
+But this shouldn’t get your knickers in a knot.
 Regardless of whether you use condoms or dental dams, the risk of STI’s will always be there unless you completely abstain.

 Gonorrhoea – This is the most common STI seen at South African clinics due to it being highly contagious.
 It can be passed on through anal, vaginal and oral sex.
 It may also be passed on between mother and child.
 Symptoms could include vaginal discharge but this may not always be the case.
 In fact, it usually goes undetected.

 Chlamydia – This is most often a silent infection and it also doesn’t necessarily cause symptoms at first.
 It can lead to severe pain, difficulty falling pregnant, and complications during pregnancy, but it is curable!

 Human Immunodeficiency Virus (HIV) – HIV is a lifelong condition that affects the body’s immune system, which fights infection.
 HIV is transmitted through blood, semen and cervical and vaginal secretions and can therefore be passed on from mother to child unless the correct treatment is being taken.
 Being infected with other STIs makes it easier to get HIV.